What is the Mitral Valve?

-About an hour before the operation, someone will give you medicines to help you relax.
-In most cases your surgery will proceed as planned, but sometimes another emergency might delay your operation.
+About 1 hour before the surgery, someone will give you medicines to help you relax.
+In most cases your surgery will proceed as planned.
+But sometimes another emergency might delay your surgery for a short time.

-Check with your doctor about the details of your procedure.
+Check with your healthcare provider about the details of your procedure.
 In general, during your open mitral valve replacement:

-- A doctor will give you anesthesia before the surgery starts.
-This will cause you to sleep deeply and you will not feel pain during the operation.
-Afterwards you won’t remember it.
+- You'll be given anesthesia before the surgery starts.
+This will cause you to sleep deeply.
+You won't feel pain during the procedure.
+Afterwards, you won’t remember the surgery.

-- The operation will take several hours.
+- The surgery will take a few hours.
 Family and friends should stay in the waiting room, so the surgeon can update them.

-- Your doctor will make an incision down the middle of your chest.
-To access your heart, your doctor will separate your breastbone.
+- Your surgeon will make a cut (incision) down the middle of your chest.
+To access your heart, your surgeon will separate your breastbone.